ericlr1/Gloton_Karts/README.md

 Press F3 + G to toggle on/off gravity
 Press F3 + F to toggle on/off drag force
 Press F3 + H to toggle on/off wind force

+Press R to restart the car on the inital position